 Manufacturing companies that adopt digital supply chains can cut operational costs by 30% and inventory cost by 75% (2).
 In order to stay ahead of the competition, manufacturers should implement a digital supply chain leveraging Industry 4.0 processes and digitisation as key differentiator in the future.
 The benefits for manufacturers are wide ranging:

-- Efficiency can be improved through automation of physically and planning work, like the automated warehousing with robots that unload and load materials.
-The trucks could also have an autonomous network between manufacturers and transport companies to optimize them.
+- Efficiency can be improved through automation of physical and planning work, like the automated warehousing with robots that unload and load materials.
+The trucks could also have an autonomous network between manufacturers and transport companies to optimise them.